How to get Schengen travel health insurance for Bulgaria

 Who does not need a Schengen visa for Bulgaria (for stays of less than 90 days)?

-You don't need a Schengen visa if you're entering Bulgaria by air or sea and:
+You won't need a Bulgarian Schengen visa if you're :

 Who needs a Schengen visa to enter Bulgaria?